presidio-oss/cline-based-code-generator/docs/tools/mentions-guide.md

 @resource_identifier
 ```

-You can place mentions anywhere in your user messages, and Cline will automatically retrieve the referenced content.
+You can place mentions anywhere in your user messages, and HAI will automatically retrieve the referenced content.

 ## Supported Mention Types